gjreda/gregreda.com/content/pages/about.md

 </style>
 <img class="round" src="/images/headshot.jpg" alt="{{ SITENAME }}">

 Hi!
 I'm Greg Reda, a data scientist and software engineer based in San Francisco.
+I'm currently a machine learning engineer at [Instacart](https://inst.cr/t/wqze6Gpuz).

-I use data, statistics, and machine learning to help companies create great products and drive strategy.
+I enjoy using data, statistics, and machine learning to help companies create great products and drive strategy.
 I also enjoy building and leading data science teams, having done so at both [Sprout Social](https://sproutsocial.com) and [GrubHub](https://grubhub.com).

-I spend much of my free time hiking and cycling the Bay Area and listening to all sorts of punk, rock, synth, and jazz music.
+Much of my free time is spent hiking and cycling the Bay Area, as well as listening to all sorts of punk, rock, synth, and jazz music.

 I'm a proud Chicagoan, having grown up and spent most of my life there.

-You can reach me at gjreda at gmail.
+I don't check my Twitter much, but you can email me at gjreda at gmail.